 What exactly is Multi-touch Attribution?

 Multi-touch Attribution enables you to apply the value of your conversion goals across multiple campaigns.
-This empowers you to better understand which marketing campaigns are driving your conversions.
-Understanding the framework in which you are working will allow you to get a clear view of where you are going.
+This empowers you to understand better which marketing campaigns are driving your conversions.
+Understanding the framework in which you are working will allow you to clearly see where you are going.

 The Ingredients of Multi-Touch Attribution

 A campaign refers to any marketing campaign that you want to track and report on.
-It is the foundation and the starting point for a lot of the functionalities that are addressed by our platform.
-The campaign function is very similar to what you are comfortable with, particularly in the context within which you can use it.
+It is the foundation and the starting point for a lot of the functionalities that our platform addresses.
+The campaign function is very similar to what you are comfortable with, particularly in the context you can use it.
 This means that it works in the same way that your usual marketing campaigns do.

 A conversion is any potential outcome of a campaign.
-In this case, you are not just looking at your opportunities, but you are able to move and look at different possibilities across different directions.
+In this case, you are not just looking at your opportunities, but you can move and look at different possibilities across different directions.
 A conversion is ultimately the end goal when you set up a marketing strategy

 A Review of Campaigns